-Interest at the rate of 0.0219% per day (see section 159D) is chargeable, in addition to the duty, if the statement is not delivered by the due date or if duty is paid late.
-In addition, if the duty is not paid within two months of a due date falling in the year 2002 or within one month of a due date falling in the year 2003, 2004 and 2005, a penalty of \in 380 per day is also payable for each day the duty remains unpaid after the relevant two month period or one month period, as may be appropriate.
+Interest at the rate of 0.0219 per cent per day (see section 159D) is chargeable, in addition to the duty, on the unpaid duty from the date the duty was required to be paid to the date the duty is paid.
+A penalty of ≤ 380 per day is also payable for each day the duty remains unpaid after the relevant one month period.